-Strategic Indicator 2019-20 Result 2020-21 Forecast 2020-21 Result Strategic Objective Ensure that ethical, financial and socially responsible decision are based on principles of accountability, transparency, resp Satisfaction with community consultation and engagement 59 61 59 0 • 10 Comment: The result of 59 is within the margin of error (+/- area of focus for Council as opportunities to better engage v ains a key Satisfaction with making community decisions 59 62 62 0 100 Satisfaction with advocacy (Lobbying on behalf of the community) 57 58 57 Comment: The result of 57 is within the margin of error (+/ perception on this measure remains a sector-wide issue and shift.
-Council rates in line with Metropolitan group and State scores of 56 and 55 respectively).
-Satisfaction with informing the community d has been pro ven to be chal lenging to Sausraction with morning the community 01 03 0 10 Satisfaction with customer service 71 77 75 Comment: The result of 75 is within the margin of error $(+/-$ last year, this has rebounded positively with a marginal increasing our customer service with a focus on two way cor customer queries. ease.
-There are e opportunities to continue Satisfaction with the overall performance of Council 71 71 70 Comment: The result of 70 is within the margin of error (+/- ly higher than performance is in line with the 2020 result and continues to rating for councils in the Metropolitan group and State-wide The strong performance means it is difficult to shift what is a
+Strategic Indicator 2019-20 Result 2020-21 Forecast 2020-21 Result Strategic Objective Ensure that ethical, financial and socially responsible decision are based on principles of accountability, transparency, resp Satisfaction with community consultation and engagement 59 61 59 Comment: The result of 59 is within the margin of error (+/- area of focus for Council as opportunities to better engage w ains a key Satisfaction with making community decisions 59 62 62 Satisfaction with advocacy (Lobbying on behalf of the community) 57 58 57 Comment: The result of 57 is within the margin of error (+/- a perception on this measure remains a sector-wide issue and shift.
+Council rates in line with Metropolitan group and State scores of 56 and 55 respectively). d has been pro ven to be chall lenging to Satisfaction with informing the community 61 63 64 Satisfaction with customer service 71 77 75 Comment: The result of 75 is within the margin of error (+/- a last year, this has rebounded positively with a marginal increasing rowing our customer service with a focus on two way concustomer queries. ease.
+There are e opportunities to continue Satisfaction with the overall performance of Council 71 71 70 Comment: The result of 70 is within the margin of error (+/- performance is in line with the 2020 result and continues to rating for councils in the Metropolitan group and State-wide The strong performance means it is difficult to shift what is a rate significanti (index scores d ly higher than t of 67 and 61 re the average Current assets compared to current liabilities (current assets as a percentage of current liabilities) 272.4% 151.2% 177.32%